 - Chapter 1, "An introduction to Ensim Pro"

 - Chapter 2, "Using Command Line Interface scripts"

-- Chapter 3, "Customizing the control panel using skins"

-- Chapter 4, "Customizing Ensim Pro"
+- Chapter 3, "Customizing Ensim Pro"

-- Chapter 5, "Customizing Tomcat"
+- Chapter 4, "Customizing Tomcat"

 - Appendix A, "Customizing disk partitions"

-Intended audience
+Intended audience and required skills

 This guide is intended for users of Ensim Pro and includes system administrators and technical support staff of Internet Service Providers (ISPs) who use Ensim Pro.
+To use this guide, you need to be familiar with the Linux command line interface and working of Ensim Pro.